mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 #### is\_public

-Description: A boolean describing if the service is public or internal only.
+Description: Whether the service is public or internal only.

 Type:
 `bool`